kubeluk/SolidDCAT-Profile/spec.md

 The new catalog record MUST be linked by the root catalog document via `dcat:record`.

-A client MAY perform step 1 by a HTTP `POST` request to a URI path ending with `/` as defined in the Solid Protocol (§5.3).
+A client performs step 1 by a HTTP `POST` request to a URI path ending with `/` as defined in the Solid Protocol (§5.3).

-A client MAY perform step 2 by a HTTP `PATCH` request to the root catalog document as defined in the Solid Protocol (§5.3.1).
+A client performs step 2 by a HTTP `PATCH` request to the root catalog document as defined in the Solid Protocol (§5.3.1).

 ### Reading a Catalog Resource